 - Pays out a fixed lump sum

-- Many over 50s policies now include a clause that gives you free cover after you turn 90.
+- Many policies now include a clause that gives you free cover after you turn 90.

 - The total sum paid in premiums could exceed the fixed pay out

-- If you miss a premium payment you might lose your money
+- If you miss a premium payment you may lose your investment

-- There is a waiting period of 12 or 24 months, (depending on the insurance provider)
+- There is a waiting period of 12 or 24 months, (depending on the insurer)